mostafa-amin-dt/langmem/docs/docs/quickstart.md

 This example demonstrates memory persistence across conversations and thread isolation between users.
 The agent stores the user's dark mode preference in one thread but cannot access it from another thread.

-## Storage and Memory

-The [`InMemoryStore`](https://langchain-ai.github.io/langgraph/reference/store/#langgraph.store.postgres.PostgresStore.asearch) provides ephemeral storage suitable for development.
-In production, replace this with a DB-backed [`BaseStore`](https://langchain-ai.github.io/langgraph/reference/stores/#basestore) implementation for persistence.
-When deploying on the LangGraph platform, a postgres-backed store is automatically provided.
-This store enables saving and retrieving information from any namespace, letting you scope memories by user, agent, organization, or other arbitrary categories.

-The [`MemorySaver`](https://langchain-ai.github.io/langgraph/reference/checkpoints/) checkpointer maintains conversation history within each thread.
-This "short-term" memory is isolated by `thread_id`, ensuring that conversations remain independent.

 ## Memory Tools